 - Full score in PDF format

-This year’s competition is for jazz big band works only (5/4/4/PBGD).
-Standard woodwind doubles are permissible.
-Works featuring or including additional instrumentation (including vocals, percussion, electronics, etc.) are allowed and will be adjudicated.
-However, they may not be performed at the Symposium unless the composer is able provide the additional musicians at his/her own cost.
+This year’s competition is for jazz combo or chamber works of up to 9 instruments.
+Works featuring or including non-traditional jazz combo instrumentation (including strings, percussion, electronics, etc.) are allowed and will be adjudicated.
+However, if selected as the winner, a non-traditional work may not be able to be performed at the Symposium.
 Applicants may submit one work only (either an original composition or arrangement) which should have been written within the last two years.

 Dates: All applications must be received by Oct.
-10th, 2018.
+10th, 2019.
 Late submissions will not be considered.
-Notification of the winning work will be made in early December.
+Notification of the winning work will be made by early January 2020.

 Adjudication: ISJAC will select a panel of highly-regarded, professional jazz composers tasked with reviewing all applications and selecting a single work they believe displays exceptional creativity, technical mastery, and musicality.